World-Renowned Heart Surgeon to Lead New, Fully Integrated Cardiovascular Care Partnership Model in Austin, Texas

 Reviewed by: Charles Fraser, Jr., MD

 Charles D. Fraser, Jr., MD, an internationally recognized congenital heart surgeon, has been named the inaugural Executive Director of the new Institute for Cardiovascular Health, a collaboration between Ascension Texas and The University of Texas at Austin, which includes the Dell Medical School.
-The announcement marks the launch of a fully integrated heart care model in the Texas capital.
+The announcement marks the launch of a fully integrated heart care model in the capital of Texas.

-Dr. Fraser is a professor of pediatrics and surgery and the founding Chief of Pediatric and Congenital Heart Surgery for the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between Dell Children’s Medical Center and UT Health Austin, the Dell Meds clinical practice.
+Dr. Fraser is a professor of pediatrics and surgery and the founding Chief of Pediatric and Congenital Heart Surgery for the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between Dell Children’s Medical Center and UT Health Austin, the clinical practice of the Dell Medical School.
+In January 2023, with a focus on further building out a fully integrated array of heart and vascular services for adults in Central Texas, George Arnaoutakis, MD, an acclaimed cardiovascular surgeon, joined the Institute for Cardiovascular Health.

 “Heart disease remains the leading cause of death in the United States and worldwide,” says Dr. Fraser.
 “The societal impact of cardiovascular illness is profound, and we have a very long way to go in the critical work needed to improve the sobering realities of this issue.
 To address this national health problem, UT Austin and Ascension Texas are creating this unique care model to deliver individualized, whole-person care that gives every patient their greatest opportunity to recover and thrive.
 The model fosters an environment in which medical professionals with a wide range of skills and expertise can focus their attention and energy on treating patients in every phase of life.”